 On 17 July 2017, the Company issued 16,800,000 new ordinary shares at RM2.30 per ordinary share via a private placement to eligible investors for a total cash consideration of RM38.64 million for working capital and capital expenditure purposes under the Mandate granted by the shareholders on its Twelfth AGM.

-The details, status and purpose of the utilisation of proceeds as at 21 April 2018 are as follows: -
+The details, status and purpose of the utilisation of proceeds are disclosed in Additional Compliance Information on page 41 of the Annual Report.